ezppfarm/tazer/README.md

 ## Contributing

-We welcome contributions to tazer!
-If you'd like to contribute, please follow these steps:
+We welcome contributions to make tazer even better.
+If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your fork.
-5. Submit a pull request.

-Please note that all contributions should align with our coding standards and guidelines, and they will be reviewed by maintainers.

 ## License